RPGReki/reki.wtf/site/privacy.md

 ## Cookies

 This page itself doesn't require cookies.
-However, since people are so adamant about convenience, some cookies may be used to store user settings and the fact you have accepted this Cookies & Privacy Statement at all.
+However, since people are so adamant about convenience, Local Storage may be used to store user settings and the fact you have accepted this Cookie & Privacy Statement at all.
-If you later decide to remove the cookies of this page, you can use the button below.
+If you later decide to clear all cookies and Local Storage of this page, you can use the button below.

-[<span>✨</span> Clear All Cookies from this Page](#clear-cookies){:.btn .btn-primary .btn-block onclick="clearCookies(); false;"}
+[<span>✨</span> Clear All Cookies \& Local Storage of this Page](#clear-cookies){:.btn .btn-primary .btn-block onclick="clearCookies(); false;"}

 ## Logs